d-exclaimation/pioneer/Documentation/guides/getting-started/resolver.md

 ## Relationship

-In the part where we declare the User type, we have this friend ids properties.
-This properties were there for the base for building a relationship field resolver.
+In the part where we declare the User type, we have this `friendIDs` property.
+This property was there for the base for building a relationship.

-You can add this resolver by extending the User type with a function that can access the friend id list and fetch from the datastore
+You can add a custom resolver by extending the User type with a function that resembles the resolver functions, only here it can access the parent type.

 ```swift
 extension User {